seanmc84/is117collab/README.md

 File paths in Linux- File paths are usually lengthy depending on how many different directories you have on your system and where the file is saved in the system.
 Usually they will show just a few of the directories that come before the directory where the file is saved in a simple file path.
 Using the history command will show the full file path similar to something like "C:/Homework/IS117/MiniProject/Part1/Part1.txt" This would be the full file path that you would get for the file Part1.txt file.

+Using the Tab key to complete file paths- Using the Tab key will automatically fill in the next portion of the file path with an existing path after it.
+This will help you if you dont remember exactly what directories are in the current directory that you are in.
+You can use it by starting in the C:/ Directory and typing "cd Hom" and you can click the tab key to finish the word, or you can just tab after typing "cd " and it will fill in the space with the first directory in alphabetical order.
+It is a much more efficient way of completing commands and getting to your final destination.